 Far North Queensland

 The Far North Queensland Division provides professional networking, learning and development opportunities for students and early career practitioners.
 The Division is working with their student and early career members and James Cook University to develop a mentoring program.
 For further information please contact email@example.com.

 New South Wales

 The NSW Division’s Students and Early Careers Network provide a broad range of opportunities for members who are starting out in the industry.
 This includes mentoring and networking through their highly successful formalised mentoring program.
 The mentoring program pairs experienced practitioners (mentors) with budding professionals (mentees) to help guide their career, provide contacts, career support and personal development.

 The mentoring program begins with putting out a call for new mentors and mentees to sign up.
 The NSW Division’s Students and Early Careers Network then pair mentors and mentees based on what the individuals would like to get out of the mentoring relationship, as well as linking like-minded people.
-A mentoring breakfast is then held that is attended by paired mentors and mentees.
+A mentoring breakfast is held that is attended by paired mentors and mentees.
 The breakfast is run by an external facilitator and provides training and support to help participants get the most out of their relationship.

 Networking drinks are held annually for all of the new and existing mentoring relationships to give everyone a chance to catch up and share key learnings and their mentoring experiences over the past year.

 Find out more here →

 The New Zealand Chapter provides professional networking, learning and development opportunities for students and early career practitioners.
 The Chapter is calling for nominations from mentors and metees to participate in their 2018 Mentoring Program.
 To apply, complete the application form and email to Isobel Oldfield, Students and Early Careers representative on the NZ Chapter committee.

 Mentoring within the NT Division focuses around three main themes: